 DL is defined in the DoD 1322.26 as any type of learning mediated with technology and accessed through a network or experienced via portable media.
 A key characteristic of DL and distinction from traditional classroom learning is that instruction and learning can occur independent of time and place (asynchronous and self-paced).
-Distributed learning may also be dependent on time only if it includes synchronous sessions or if the content is paced.

 DL standards are published technical specification documents that are designed to ensure interoperability of learning technology products, services, and data.
 Standards help form the building blocks of DL by establishing consistent protocols that can be universally understood and adopted.
 This helps improve compatibility and generally simplifies DL development.
 Standards also make it easier to understand and compare competing products and systems.
-It is only through the application of such standards that the credibility of new DL products can be tested and verified for conformance.
+It is only through the application of such standards that new DL products can be tested and verified for conformance.

 ADL is the principal steward of the Sharable Content Object Reference Model (SCORM®) and the Experience API (xAPI).
 The affordances of these two standards and various types of DL they support underpin much of what the DoDI 1322.26 policy is based upon.